ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### Bugs

-If you have problems with the _Git Tag Annotation Action_ or think you've found a bug, please report it to the developers.
+If you have problems with the project or think you've found a bug, please report it to the developers.
 We ask you to always open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.

 Before reporting a bug, make sure you've actually found a real bug.
 Carefully read the documentation and see if it really says you can do what you're trying